 Why?
-When those abdominal or pelvic floor muscles get so fatigued they can no longer do their jobs efficiently, then you’re no longer able to train them.
+When abdominal or pelvic floor muscles fatigue to the point they can no longer do their jobs efficiently, you’re no longer able to train them.
 If you’re not training the muscles, then they’re getting deconditioned.
-If they’re deconditioned, then just like any muscle, it will take longer and be harder to return to their prior state of fitness.
+If they’re deconditioned, then it’s just like any muscle.
+It will take longer and be harder to return to their prior state of fitness.

 So what could you do instead?

 - Modify the number of repetitions you do to match your fatigue points

 - Modifying the volume of training you do.
 For example, instead of doing 5 RFT (rounds for time), you may do the same exercises but only 3 rounds.
 With this, you can focus on quality of movement through breathing & controlling your muscles.

 - Modify the exercise.
 For example, instead of hanging from a pull-up do some banded pulldowns with a heavy band.
 This still works your back with less strain of the abdomen